SiSoi/Mobile-device-management/README.md

-A repository contains 3 laboratory tasks for subject "Mobile device management".
+A repository contains 3 laboratory tasks for the subject "Mobile device management".